marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 13. Which 'curl' option is used to view the response header?

 The curl option -I lets you view the response header.

+14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?